A ‘must-read’ that will help people find where their strengths lie

 Former NAACP and FCC staff attorney

-Civil Rights Baby: My Story of Race, Sports, and Breaking Barriers in American Journalism looks closely at how legislation designed to eliminate racial and sexual discrimination can succeed—and fail—in the life of one woman.
-The story reveals the audacious career dreams of a black girl born in the American South two months before passage of the Civil Rights Act of 1964, an anti-discrimination measure.
-The dreams are audacious because 8-year-old Nita Wiggins conceives them at a time when she does not see any black woman in the country pursuing the career she wants.
+Civil Rights Baby: My Story of Race, Sports, and Breaking Barriers in American Journalism looks at the life of a black baby girl born in the American South during the Civil Rights push of 1964.
+Later, as an 8-year-old, Nita Wiggins dreams audaciously of grabbing a career role that she does not see any black woman holding down in the United States.

-Additionally, racially divided America is not ready for her pursuit.
+Her racially divided country is not ready for her pursuit.

-These obstacles do not affect Nita’s vision.
-Her passion to become a sports reporter—and, ultimately, to cover pro football’s esteemed Dallas Cowboys—consumes her.
+Even immense obstacles do not affect Nita’s passion to become a sports reporter—and, ultimately, to cover pro football’s esteemed Dallas Cowboys.
 Nita trains herself in the mold of journalists she sees on her family’s console television set.
 It is the same television on which she heard, in real time, the announcement of the assassination of her first media idol, Dr. Martin Luther King Jr. Rather than frighten her into subservience, Dr. King’s death instills in Nita the desire to become, like King, an inspiring face of color in a television landscape virtually void of black people.

-She is dismayed, however, that she must engage in such workplace battles.
-Nita knows that the Civil Rights Act of 1964 makes it illegal for employers to “deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual’s race, color, religion, sex, or national origin.”
+She becomes dismayed that she must engage in workplace battles for equal opportunity.
+Nita feels that the Civil Rights Act of 1964 is settled law—that especially journalism employers must not “deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual’s race, color, religion, sex, or national origin.”
 [SEC.
-703(a) (2)] She firmly believed her country when it minted this and other laws that promised equal opportunity for all Americans.
+703(a) (2)]

-Wearied by the battles, Nita reaches an emotional crossroads one afternoon in Dallas, Texas.
+Wearied by more than a decade of battles, Nita reaches an emotional crossroads one afternoon in Dallas, Texas.
 In a moment of mute frustration, she ponders a decision that could ruin every good choice and well-thought-out move she has ever made.